Make sure you meet the entry requirements for this programme.

 Make sure you have all your supporting documents.
 Documents required usually include:

-- Evidence of qualifications (certificates or transcripts) to show that you meet, or expect to meet the entry requirements
+- evidence of qualifications (degree certificates or transcripts), with translations if not in English, to show that you meet, or expect to meet the entry requirements

-- Evidence of English language ability, if English is not your first language
+- evidence of English language proficiency, if English is not your first language

 When to apply